 What are the several syphilis stages?

-The primary stage of syphilis indicators are usually pointed out by the growth and development of many sores.
-These can turn up as early as nine days following attack, or as overdue as three months, but the existence of sores at around three weeks from infection is normal.
+The primary stage of syphilis indicators is usually pointed out by the growth and development of many sores.
+These can turn up as early as nine days following the attack, or as overdue as three months, but the existence of sores at around three weeks from infection is normal.
 These sores are small, rounded, firm, and pain-free, and grow at the point of infection.
-They last for 3 to 6 weeks, and then are cured alone.
+They last for 3 to 6 weeks and then are cured alone.
 Despite this, healed sores do not signify elimination of the syphilis bacterium.

 The secondary stage of syphilis warning signs is distinguished for its skin rash breakouts and mucous membrane lesions.
 The rash will be as abrasive, reddish, or reddish brown areas that are not certainly itchy.
 These rash breakouts can happen differently, yet, and this leads to misdiagnosis.
 Other warning signs include things like weariness, fever, baldness, splitting headaches, muscle ache, swollen lymph nodes, sore throat, and weight loss.
-As with primary stage indicators, these indicators will move away on their own, but this does not indicate the syphilis has gone away.
+As with primary stage indicators, these indicators will move away on their own, but this does not indicate syphilis has gone away.

 What happens if syphilis is not treated right away?

 Without having treatment, an individual with syphilis will continuously have the infection, although there are no extra symptoms.
-This can keep on for many years before late stage syphilis appears.
+This can keep on for many years before late-stage syphilis appears.
 The illness may then go on and on to result in deteriorate the blood vessels, muscles, heart, brain, eyes, nervous system, and liver.
-Warning signals of this degeneration may include blindness, loss of muscle co-ordination, dementia, numbness, and paralysis.
+Warning signals of this degeneration may include blindness, loss of muscle coordination, dementia, numbness, and paralysis.
 Late syphilis can be fatal.